carlosgui/react-native-app-navigation/README.md

-# react-native-app-mine-fields
+# react-native-app-navigation
-This is a simples mine field game developed in react-native its simples but its fun :)
+This is a simples app with navigation samples

 __________
 Download this app